 Amongst these painters, one who is outstanding is Francesco Capella., from Venice who became a naturalised as a Bergamask.
 The masterpieces of his mature years (about 1765 to 1770) include the beautiful high altar altarpiece in the parish church of Sarnico, where the lesson learnt from his master Giovan Battista Tiepolo is set in a brighter form with defined contours animated by a play of shadows.
 In the meanwhile, Giambettino Cignaroli from Verona arrived in Solto Collina for work on a great altarpiece on the high altar almost at the end of his life and in fact, the work that was started in 1770 was completed by his pupil Pio Piatti.

 Naturally, there is no lack of artist from Brescia and Bergamo.
 Of the first mention should be made of Domenico Voltolini, a painter who was omnipresent in the territory of Brescia.
-Availing himself also of the help of assistants, the artist left frescoes, some of which were unfortunately later repainted, in the vault of the parish churches of Marone, Pilzone, Zone, in the churches of San Gregorio (St. Gregory) in Toline, San Marco (St. Mark) in Cremignane, del Mercato (of Market) in Iseo and on the outside of the small temple in Zone.
+Availing himself also of the help of assistants, the artist left frescoes, some of which were unfortunately later repainted, in the vault of the parish churches of Marone, Pilzone, Zone, in the churches of San Gregorio in Toline, San Marco in Cremignane, Santa Maria del Mercato in Iseo and on the outside of the small temple in Zone.
 Some paintings on canvas can also be attributed to him in Marone, Pilzone (on the high altar), Paratico, in San Giorgio in Lovere and in Sulzano.

 Although a little repetitive (he reused the same designs and cartoons several times), Voltolini continued a 17th Century tradition linked to Francesco Paglia, refusing in a certain sense the “barocchetto” (late-Baroque) style and choosing instead a transparent matter, marked by shadows which perhaps is the most interesting aspect of his painting.